openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ## Handling Unfulfillable Requests and Unavailable Data
 An RP can define the expected behavior of an OP when certain data is not available, when a user does not consent to the release of the data, or when restrictions defined using `value`, `values`, or `max_age` cannot be fulfilled.

-This is in particular useful when some of the claims (e.g., verified claims) are priced and the RP is only interested to pay for the respective claims if certain conditions are met.
+Note: This is in particular useful when some of the claims (e.g., verified claims) are priced and the RP is only interested to pay for the respective claims if certain conditions are met.

-The RP can use the following three "case keys" on all standard OpenID Connect claims, verified claims, and verification elements:
+The RP can use the following two "case keys" on all standard OpenID Connect claims, verified claims, and verification elements:

  * `if_unavailable` describes the case that the OP does not have data about this claim or does not support this claim, or that the user did not consent to the release of the data.
 Note that the latter can only apply if the user interface of the OP allows the user to deselect single claims.
 If the user does not consent to the whole transaction, standard OpenID Connect logic applies.